orange-cloudfoundry/matomo-cf-service/README.md

 ```

 Then the service should be available in your CF marketplace and you can start envoy with your Matomo instances.
 For the time being, the only available actions are create/delete service instances and bind/unbind a service instance to an application.

+## Test the service

+Two examples are provided in order to test the service and especially the way to bind to service instances.
+The first one is a [simple static Web site](examples/static-web) and the second one is a [Java-based dynamic Web application](examples/java-web).
+As soon as your Matomo CF service is up and running, let's play with these examples to validate the expected behaviour.